damonYuan/k8s-ss-kcp/README.md

 2. Why not SSH tunnel?

    Mostly it is about the stability and performance.
 SSH Tunnel requires the connection to be maintained, which makes it almost unusable when using cellular network over a mobile phone and traveling in a vehicle.
-Another thing is about the performance, while I think it is just minor issue for normal usage.
-To be honest I cannot feel the difference comparing purely ShadowSocks solution with the SSH tunnel one.
+Another thing is about the performance, while I think it is just a minor issue for normal usage.
+To be honest I feel no difference when using SSH tunnel solution compared to the **plain ShadowSocks (no kcptun)** one.